Mee-Ma’s Louisiana on the Shark Tank

 Gumbo Bricks - Season 4 - Episode 421

 |Authentic Louisiana Gumbo in a Brick|

 Mee-Ma's Gumbo Bricks is coming to the Shark Tank with authentic Gumbo from Louisiana and a southern flair from California.
 Carol Estella Foster is the proud owner of this unique dish that thousands of folk are going to love after this episode.
-What makes Mee Ma's Gumbo Bricks so special is the fact this is the most authentic gumbo roux that you could possibly buy with the exception of going directly to the State of Louisiana.
+What makes Mee Ma's Gumbo Bricks so unique is the fact it's the most authentic gumbo roux that you could possibly buy except for going directly to the State of Louisiana.

 The gumbo base comes in a brick form packed with all the vegetables, spices and seasonings for the beginning of the perfect gumbo meal every time.
 You can then add shrimp, crab, chicken or sausage to your gumbo base and make the ultimate Gumbo to your tasting.
-If you have ever tried to make this authentic dish from scratch, then you already know how much of a time saver the Me-Ma's Gumbo Bricks will save you and guarantee a perfect meal every time in 90 minutes or less.
+If you've ever tried making this authentic dish from scratch, then you already know how much of a time saver the Me-Ma's Gumbo Bricks will save you and guarantee a perfect meal every time in 90 minutes or less.

 Me-Ma's Gumbo Brick before the Shark Tank

 It's fascinating how much you can learn about new and existing businesses from social media these days, especially if they are scheduled to appear on the Shark Tank Show.
 The more the business or entrepreneur promotes that they will be on the show, the greater the likelihood they got a deal with the Sharks.